rems-project/archsem/README.md

 ## Current limitations

+Developing complete architectural models is an ambitious long-term goal.
+The curent state takes many important steps towards that, but there is still much to do.
+In the short term, this includes:

 ### Connection to Sail

 We have almost all of the pipeline to import a Sail model into ArchSem done, but